Alimov-8/django-bookstore-app/README.md

  ##### ↪️ Commits:
     • Confirmation Emails, Password reset/change
         Fully configure email and add password change and password reset functionality.

   #
+  ### 8. Books App, List&Detail View, and UUID
+  ##### ↪️ Commits:
+    • Books App Models and Admin added verbosa name added to make admin panel understandable to client

+    • URLs, Views, Templates, context object configs context_object_name = 'book_list' // object_list -> book_list: to make code clear

+    • DetailView with get_absoulte_url | pk,id,slug,uuid
+        - get_absolute url
+          reverse('book_detail', args=[str(self.id)])
+          {% url 'book_detail' book.pk %} -> "{{ book.get_absolute_url }}"

+        - id is a model field automatically set by Django internally to auto-increment

+        id not ideal for a real-world project.
+There are two alternative approaches:

+        - “slug,” a newspaper term for a short label for something that is often used in URLs e.g. django-for-professionals.
+But The main challenge with slugs is handling duplicates, though this can be solved by adding random strings or numbers to a given slug field.
+The synchronization issue remains though

+        - UUID (Universally Unique IDentifier)  e.g. books/4301d961-0531-4ed8-8cac-396325b1c20c/

+    • Unit Tests

+  #